Anti-Terrorism Act of 2020: Local

+Commission on Human Rights

+The Philippine Commission on Human Rights in June 2020 aired concerns that the passage of the draft law was being railroaded in Congress.
+It described the draft law as "highly intrusive" and open to abuse by state forces.

 Bangsamoro Autonomous Region in Muslim Mindanao

 On July 2, 2020, the Bangsamoro Parliament passed a resolution urging President Rodrigo Duterte to veto the anti-terrorism bill, arguing that it would lead to abuses and would unfairly target Muslim Filipinos who have historically faced religious discrimination.
 After the passage of the bill into law, Chief Minister Murad Ebrahim released a statement saying that Bangsamoro regional government fully respects President Duterte's decision to sign the bill into law and that it would seek representation in the Anti-Terrorism Council.
 In response, presidential spokesperson Harry Roque pointed out that the law does not provide for a council seat for the Bangsamoro regional government although the same law mandates the council to coordinate with the autonomous region's government.

 Philippine Independence Day protests

 More than 1,000 students and human rights activists gathered inside the UP Diliman campus on June 12, 2020, coinciding on 122nd Independence Day from Spanish colonial rule, dubbed it as "Grand Mañanita".
 They called for the government to "junk" the proposed bill stating fears that it would curtail basic human rights and freedom of speech and dissent.
 The rally was held despite a government ban on mass gatherings under the general community quarantine in Metro Manila and other parts of the country because of the pandemic.
 Protesters could be seen wearing masks and practicing social distancing.
 Similar demonstrations were held by activists in various cities such as Baguio, Legazpi, and Cebu City.
 Demonstrations were also held at other universities such as the De La Salle University in Manila.
 Activist Mae Paner also present at the event, dressed up like Metro Manila Police Chief Debold Sinas who was faced controversy over his birthday celebration on May 8, 2020, which the police called it "Mananita".